Nelyah/manage-students/README.md

 Usage:
 ------

-Download the ´GROUP.csv´ file from [DBUFR][1] and place it in this directory.
-Set up all variables in the ´logins´ file correctly.
+Download the `GROUP.csv` file from [DBUFR][1] and place it in this directory.
+Set up all variables in the `logins` file correctly.
 Now, run:

     ./formatCSV
 This will change the format of the CSV file to our liking as well as removing special characters.